therbta/therbta/README.md

 # Hey!

 <h3 align="center">
-  I have over 15 years of experience as a software developer and consultant, specializing in building web and mobile applications using React, Next.js, Node.js, PHP, and React Native.
+  I have over 15 years of experience as a software developer and consultant, specializing in building web and mobile applications using React, Next.js, Node.js and React Native.
 </h3>

 ---